Expansion of Biologics CDMO & Manufacturing Capacity Offerings at Paras Biopharmaceuticals Finland Oy

 Paras Biopharma scale-up batches capacities and offerings will be multiple batches/clients at 20L / 150L / 750L scale.

-“With the Paras Biopharma teams’ continuous strive to work on innovative and challenging projects from clients in the USA and Europe, the main focus on the team is quality and full commitment”, says Dr Mark Jackson: Administration Lead and Business Development Associate.
+“With the Paras Biopharma teams’ continuous strive to work on innovative and challenging projects from clients in the USA and Europe, the main focus on the team is quality and full commitment”, says Dr Mark Jackson: Administration Lead.

 “Increased capacity offerings will allow Paras Biopharma to undertake new client projects and to deliver then successfully.
 This will further add to our satisfaction that the company is able to contribute to the field of biologics development and innovation with our biologics manufacturing & CDMO services”, adds Dr Ashesh Kumar, CEO.